artuurog/ABB_GoFa_socket/README.md

     IP address: 192.168.125.1\
     port 1025

+  The IP address and port number must match in both Python node and RAPID RobotStudio module.

 ## Structure

 - The `src` folder contains a RAPID module (.txt file) and a Python script